Born on the Bayou

 "Born on the Bayou" (1969) is the first track on Creedence Clearwater Revival's second album, Bayou Country, released in 1969.
-It was released as the B-side of the single "Proud Mary" that reached No. 2 on the Billboard charts.
-The song was covered by Little Richard.
+It was released as the B-side of the single "Proud Mary" which reached No. 2 on the Billboard charts.

 Background

-Songwriter John Fogerty set the song in the South, despite neither having lived nor widely traveled there.
+Songwriter John Fogerty set the song in the South, despite neither having lived nor having widely traveled there.
 He commented:

 "Born on the Bayou" is an example of "swamp rock", a genre associated with Fogerty, Little Feat/Lowell George, the Band, J.J.
 Cale and Tony Joe White.
 The guitar setting for the intro is over-driven with amp tremolo on a slow setting; Fogerty uses a Gibson ES-175 (which was stolen from his car soon after recording this track).
+The song has also been described as Southern rock and rock and roll.

 Creedence Clearwater Revival drummer Doug Clifford has said of the song in 1998:

 According to Clifford, "Born on the Bayou" was originally supposed to be released as the A-side of the single with "Proud Mary."
 Clifford said of the song "I didn’t think 'Proud Mary' was that good, if you want to know the truth about it.
 I just didn’t like it.
 I liked 'Born on the Bayou' — to this day, it’s still my favorite Creedence song.
 It’s nasty, and I was disappointed when [the single] got flipped."
 Clifford added that “I must say I’ve had a change of heart over 40 years, and I love ‘Proud Mary.”

 Creedence Clearwater Revival performed the song at Woodstock.